Table of Contents

 The boot menu is also discussed in the separate cOS Stream Administration Guide.

-If the management interface does not respond after the Clavister Firewall has powered up and cOS Stream has started, there are a number of simple steps to troubleshoot basic connection problems:
+If the management Ethernet interface does not respond after the 6000 Series has powered up and cOS Stream has started, the following steps can be used to help troubleshoot connection problems:

-1. Check that the correct interface is being used.
+1. Check that the correct Ethernet interface is being used.

-The most obvious problem is that the wrong Clavister Firewall interface has been used for the initial connection.
-Only the first interface found by cOS Stream is activated for the initial connection after cOS Stream starts for the first time.
+The most obvious problem is that the wrong Ethernet interface has been used for the initial connection.
+Only the first interface found by cOS Stream is will allow the initial management connection after cOS Stream starts for the first time.

 2. Check that interface characteristics match.

-If a Clavister Firewall's interface characteristics are configured manually then the interface on a switch to which it is connected should be configured with the same characteristics.
-For instance, the link speeds and half/full duplex settings must match.
-If they do not, communication will fail.
-This problem will not occur if the interfaces are set for automatic configuration on both sides and automatic is always the Clavister factory default setting.
+If a firewall's Ethernet interface characteristics are configured manually then the interface on an external computer or switch to which it is connected should be configured with the same characteristics.
+For example, link speed settings should match.
+This problem will not occur if the interfaces are set for automatic configuration on both sides.

-3. Check that the management computer IP is configured correctly.
+3. Check that the management computer IP/Network is configured correctly.

 4. Is the management interface properly connected?